Frequently Asked Questions

 Home > FAQ

-Let’s face it there are a lot of different types of dog training methods out there.
-Positive Reinforcement training has become more used because it is scientifically more effective in training than “dominance theory” training.
-It has become so researched and supported that even the American Veterinary Society for Animal Behavior has done their own research.
-They have come out with a public statement that supports Positive Reinforcement dog training as the more preferred and effective training.
-You can read both their researched articles on Dominance training theory and humane dog training through these links.
+Positive Reinforcement training has become more utilized due to being more scientifically proven and effective in training than “dominance theory” training.
+With more research and support, the American Veterinary Society for Animal Behavior performed their own research.
+In a public statement stating Positive Reinforcement dog training as the more preferred and effective training.
+Here is a link to the researched articles on Dominance training theory and humane dog training.

 Choosing the right dog trainer for both you and your family is personal and important.
-You will be working with this person for several weeks depending on your training issue.
-So you will need to be able to communicate effectively and have the same training beliefs.
-Then you have be able to invest the time and budget for the dog trainer.
-The American Veterinary Society for Animal Behavior has written a great article with tips on how to choose a trainer and key points to look for.
-You can read the article here.
+You will be working with them for several weeks depending on your training issue.
+Being able to communicate effectively and have the same training beliefs will be important.
+Also being able to invest the time and budget for the dog trainer you want is key.
+The American Veterinary Society for Animal Behavior has written a great article here with tips on how to choose a trainer and key points to look for.

 Polite Dog Training is my 4 week training program and great for puppies.
 Since this is a Doggie Homeschool program, I do the training for you.
-This means that I will do 3 training sessions a week with your dog each week.
-Then there will be a skill transfer session each week with you where you will learn what fluffy learned that week.
-It’s important for you to know the skills since you are the one she will be listening to.
+The program includes 3 training sessions each week where I train your dog and a skill transfer session each week with you where you will learn what fluffy was trained that week.
+This is important for you to know since you are the one she will be listening to.
 Lastly, there will be a Follow Up session when training is complete.
-This is important to make sure your training is still on track.
-Also if there are any adjustments that we need to make.
+Follow up is to make sure your training is on track and if any adjustments are necessary.

 Leash Walking is my 3 week Doggie Homeschool training program.
 I will focus on Loose Leash Walking and Heal behaviors to have your dog walk nicely on the leash.
-There are 3 training sessions each week.
-This also includes a transfer session with you weekly to show you what we worked on.
-Then we will have a Follow up to make sure you are on track with training.
-Also if we to make any adjustments or extra training sessions are necessary.
+There are 3 training sessions each week and a weekly transfer session to show you what we worked on.
+The program will end with a Follow up session to make sure you are on track with training.
+This session is also a check in for any adjustments or if extra training sessions are necessary.

 Impulse control is one of the hardest things for dogs to do.
 That’s why I have just Leave It, Drop It and Stay in one program.
 We want to set them up to succeed.
 This program is over 3 weeks with 3 training sessions each week with the dog.
 Then 1 weekly skill training transfer session with you to show you what we worked on.
 Finishing up with a Follow Up session.
 Since Impulse Control is so difficult for dogs, extra sessions may be needed as each dog learns at their own pace.